hivemq/hivemq-policy-cookbooks/data-validation/multi-topic-sensor-protobuf/README.md

 ```bash
 protoc temperature.proto -o /dev/stdout | base64
 ```

+See [here](https://grpc.io/docs/protoc-installation/) for information on installing the `protoc` command.

 Place the resulting Base64 string into the `schemaDefinition` field of the request: